Qiskit/qiskit/.github/CONTRIBUTING.rst

 .. code-block:: bash

-    $ LOG_LEVEL=INFO python -m unittest test/python/test_apps.py
+    $ LOG_LEVEL=INFO python -m unittest test/python/test_circuit.py

 Windows:

 .. code-block:: bash

     C:\..\> set LOG_LEVEL="INFO"
-    C:\..\> python -m unittest test/python/test_apps.py
+    C:\..\> python -m unittest test/python/test_circuit.py

 Note many of the test will not pass unless you have setup an account with the IBMQ.
-Todo this please go to this `page <https://quantumexperience.ng.bluemix.net/qx/account/advanced>`_  and register an account.
+To set this up please go to this `page <https://quantumexperience.ng.bluemix.net/qx/account/advanced>`_  and register an account.
-We are working on making this simpler and making the test for Terra not needing an account.
+We are working on making this simpler and making the test for Qiskit Terra not needing an account.

 Style guide